Home / Blog / Professional Network Setup Guide

 • Wattbox Power Management: Smart power management and remote reboot capability

-• Strategic Access Point Placement: Multiple WAPs placed for perfect coverage
+• Strategic Access Point Placement: Multiple WAPs placed for strong coverage

 • Professional Cable Management: Clean, organized, and labeled for easy troubleshooting

-• Network-Only Setup: If networking is all you need, this is the perfect solution - no need for a full AV rack
+• Network-Only Setup: If networking is all you need, this is the clean solution - no need for a full AV rack

 💡 Network-Only Option: Don't need a full AV system?
-This network-only installation is perfect.
+This network-only installation is a clean fit.
 Just networking equipment in a clean 4U wall-mount rack.
 If you only need WiFi, network infrastructure, and smart home connectivity, this is exactly what you get - no unnecessary AV equipment.

 Component Breakdown: Why Each Part Matters

-What you see: An Araknis enterprise-grade router specifically designed for smart homes and high-performance networks.
+What you see: An Araknis router selected for an integrator-managed residential network.

 2. POE (Power Over Ethernet) Switch